 As a global industry, trade negotiations and customs rules play an important role in bringing medical technologies to customers and patients around the world.
 MedTech Europe is actively engaged in trade and customs issues at European and international level.

-International regulator, standards and policy-making bodies play a central role in shaping global healthcare.
+International regulators, standards and policy-making bodies play a central role in shaping global healthcare.
 MedTech Europe engages with stakeholders and decision-makers around the world on issues of common interest.

 Medical technology companies operate in diverse global markets.
-Insights on regulatory, ethical, procurement environment are essential to expanding to new markets.
+Specific insights on regulatory, ethical and procurement environment are essential to expanding to new markets.